Emperor Xuanzong of Jin: Life

-In the fall of 1213, the Mongols, under the leadership of Genghis Khan, split their forces into three groups to attack the Jin dynasty.
+In the Autumn of 1213, the Mongols, under the leadership of Genghis Khan, split their forces into three groups to attack the Jin dynasty.
 They conquered nearly all the prefectures and counties in Hebei; only 11 cities, including Zhongdu, Zhending Prefecture (眞定府; around present-day Zhengding County, Hebei Province), Daming Prefecture (大名府; around present-day Daming County, Hebei Province) did not fall to the Mongols.

 In the third month of 1214, the Jin dynasty succeeded in negotiating for peace with the Mongols.
 However, on 27 June, Emperor Xuanzong left Zhongdu and moved the Jin capital southward to Bianjing (汴京; present-day Kaifeng, the old Song dynasty capital in Henan Province); the court reached Bianjing about two months later.
 The Mongols were angered, so they waged war against the Jin dynasty again.
 On 31 May 1215, Zhongdu fell to the Mongols.
 In the tenth month, the warlord Puxian Wannu rebelled against the Jin dynasty, and declared himself king of the Eastern Xia regime in Liaodong.
 In early 1220, Emperor Xuanzong had Zhuhu Gaoqi executed after Zhuhu Gaoqi's repeated failures to repel the Mongols, and also because Zhuhu Gaoqi eventually planned on rebelling.

 Emperor Xuanzong's foreign policy towards the other states was a direct cause of the fall of the Jin dynasty.
 Firstly, he agreed to submit to Genghis Khan in return for peace between the Mongols and Jin dynasty.
 Secondly, he severed ties between the Jin dynasty and its ally, Western Xia.
 Thirdly, he ignored the advice of his chancellor, Tushan Yi (徒單鎰), and other ministers, and moved his capital from Zhongdu to Bianjing.
 Fourthly, he waged war against the Southern Song dynasty.
 These actions resulted in the Jin dynasty having to fight wars on three different fronts.
 Furthermore, they resulted in domestic instability and rebellions, which contributed even more to the decay of the Jin dynasty.